SergiuB/harmonia-astro/COLLABORATION.md

    - examples: acupunctura, kinetoterapie etc
    - if a new service type needs to be added, see section for adding a new service type below
    - IMPORTANT: do not translate the `activities` field values in the English version of the facilitator (they are unique IDs not texts displayed in the UI).
 Both versions of the facilitator file must have the same `activities` list.
+3. (optional) use the `featuredIndex` field to put a facilitator at or near the top of the list.
+Smaller index means closer to the top.

-3. Any error in the facilitator file format (missing brackets, commas, etc) causes the changes to not be deployed
+Any error in the facilitator file format (missing brackets, commas, etc) causes the changes to not be deployed

 # Adding a new service type